DEV0110010/WEATHER__APP/README.md

 # WEATHER_APP
- Tells About weather of selected city
+ Tells About Weather of Selected City